 By Telli Davoodi and Alden Lai

-In an ongoing partnership, Gallup and the Wellbeing for Planet Earth Foundation are investigating aspects of people’s wellbeing that have not been globally tracked before, including their connections to others, nature, religion and spirituality, and their feelings of balance, peace, competency, and contentment in life.
+As part of our ongoing partnership, researchers from Gallup and the Wellbeing for Planet Earth (WPE) Foundation are investigating aspects of people’s wellbeing that have not been globally tracked before, including their connections to others, nature, religion and spirituality, as well as their feelings of balance, harmony, peace, competency and contentment in life.

 One aspect that we are seeking to better understand through this lens is what makes a good life for the world’s young people.
 Our findings from global surveys in 2021 revealed that majorities of young people aged 15 to 24 experience good relationships in their lives, feel they are able to deal with life’s challenges and believe the things they do are meaningful.

 In 2022, we examined young people’s ratings of their future lives.
 Specifically, we looked at the hopethat young people have for their future and investigated whether this hope is related to aspects of their current wellbeing.

 Our latest study shows that the expectations and experiences of the world’s young people are interrelated.
 However, those expectations and experiences are not uniform, particularly when examined through the lens of country-level income, which previous research shows is highly related to subjective measures of wellbeing.